BUYING AND LOADING MY SOUNDS / PATCHES:

 there on the panel.
 It's one inch underneath it, and several inches deep down in

-your brain.
-After the first two or three days spent with this synth and its UI,
+three or four days spent with this synth and its UI,

 the tweaking sessions are a joy, not a chore.
 Finally an electronic instrument